NASA-PDS/lasso-reports/README.md

     pds-sloc --help

+### PDS Software summary

+The `summaries` command generates summary tables for PDS software builds.
+To use it, run:

+    summaries --tokent <your github token> --path <directory for output files> --format <rst or md>

+This will create summary tables in the specified format (reStructuredText or Markdown) and save them to the specified directory.

+The summary generation mostly automatically run from a github action in pdsen-corral repository.

 ## Code of Conduct

 All users and developers of the NASA-PDS software are expected to abide by our [Code of Conduct](https://github.com/NASA-PDS/.github/blob/main/CODE_OF_CONDUCT.md).
 Please read this to ensure you understand the expectations of our community.